 1. Andover-Harvard's Research Librarians

-Get to know the research librarians at Andover-Harvard—Renata, Gloria, and Cliff.
-They can help you locate information, develop a research strategy, find relevant e-resources, books, and articles on any topic, and work on any research-related question, problem, or skill.
-Contact the research librarians at email@example.com or firstname.lastname@example.org or 617.496.AHTL.
+Get to know the research librarians at Andover-Harvard—Renata and Gloria.
+We can help you locate information, develop a research strategy, find relevant e-resources, books, and articles on any topic, and work on any research-related question, problem, or skill.
+Contact us at firstname.lastname@example.org or email@example.com or 617.496.AHTL

 2. Course Reserve Readings